ShikharSingh-Phoenix/technohacks/README.md

 # technohacks
-This contains 3 assignments for my technohacks edutech internship
+This contains all the 3 assignments for my technohacks edutech internship